Dye Stealer Pregnancy Test: What Does it Mean?

 It suggests your pregnancy is progressing, and your hCG levels are increasing as expected.
 Nice.

 As for whether it means a healthy pregnancy as strong as that test line, again, not necessarily.
+Every woman is different, and that goes for their hCG levels too.

-Not to mention that no pregnancy test is created equal—one brand may gift an eye-catching T line while another prefers a more subtle approach.
+Not to mention that no pregnancy test is created equal — one brand may gift an eye-catching T line while another prefers a more subtle approach.

 Dye Stealer Pregnancy Test